weaverba137/crange/README.md

 Homepage: http://cosmo.nyu.edu/~bw55/dedx/
 Source: https://github.com/weaverba137/crange

-Copyright (c) 2001-2013 by Benjamin Weaver.
-This program is free software which I release under the GNU Lesser General Public License.
-Read the COPYRIGHT file for more info.
-Read the INSTALL file for installation instructions.

 ## Install

 If you are exporting from git to create a distribution:

 1. cmake .
 2. make
 3. make doc

 If you are installing from a distribution:

 1. make
 2. make doc
 3. make install